Unilever has been through something of a PR disaster in recent weeks.

 For me, with a target of holding around 20-25 stocks, "relatively small" means a target position size of 3.6% compared to my most attractive holding which has a target position size of 7%.

 Hopefully, all the hullabaloo of recent weeks will stir management into action and Unilever will produce even better returns than I expect.
-But if not, I'm still happy to hold at its current price.
+But if not, I'm still happy to hold it at the current share price.

 The UK Dividend Stocks Blog